 Let’s start with the term education.
-In everyday language people tend to equate education with schooling, which leads one to think of education as something that is done to students by teachers.
+In many settings, people equate education with schooling, which leads to the idea that education is something that is done to students by teachers and other adults.
 Teachers educate and students become educated.
 Teachers give an education and students receive this gift.
-But any real discussion of education requires us to think of it as something much broader than schooling.
+But any real discussion of education requires us to think much more broadly than schooling.

-But much of education, for any individual, entails sets of skills and knowledge that may differ sharply from person to person, even within a given culture.
-As each person’s concept of “a satisfying and meaningful life” is unique, each person’s education is unique.
+And much of education, for any learner, focuses on development of an assortment of skills and knowledge pertaining to that individual’s unique interests, goal-related needs, and lived experiences.
+As each person’s journey and concept of “a satisfying and meaningful life” is unique, each person’s education is unique.
 Society benefits from such diversity.

-Self-Directed Education can include organized classes or lessons, if freely chosen by the learner; but most Self-Directed Education does not occur that way.
-Most Self-Directed Education comes from everyday life, as people pursue their own interests and learn along the way.
-The motivating forces include curiosity, playfulness, and sociability—which promote all sorts of endeavors from which people learn.
-Self-Directed Education necessarily leads different individuals along different paths, though the paths may often overlap, as each person’s interests and goals in life are in some ways unique and in some ways shared by others.
+Self-directed education can include organized classes or lessons, if freely chosen by the learner; but most self-directed education is more informal and part of everyday life.
+Play, trying something new, having lunch with a friend, reading science fiction on the subway: there’s learning in all these endeavors, and in Self-Directed Education, as long as the learner is making their own choices that learning is granted as much value and space as more formal pursuits.
+The motivating forces that make all of us learners include curiosity, playfulness, and sociability.
+Self-directed education necessarily leads different individuals along different paths, though the paths may often overlap, as each person’s interests and goals in life are in some ways unique and in some ways shared by others.

-Self-Directed Education can be contrasted to imposed schooling, which is forced upon individuals, regardless of their desire for it, and is motivated by systems of rewards and punishments, as occurs in conventional schools.
-Imposed schooling is generally aimed at enhancing conformity rather than uniqueness, and it operates by suppressing, rather than nurturing, the natural drives of curiosity, playfulness, and sociability.
+Self-directed education can be contrasted to coercive schooling, which is forced upon individuals, regardless of their desire for it, and is motivated by systems of rewards and punishments, as occurs in conventional schools.
+Coercive schooling is generally aimed at enhancing conformity rather than uniqueness, and it operates by suppressing, rather than nurturing, the natural drives of curiosity, playfulness, and sociability.